We may earn a commission when you click on the affiliate links in this post.

 - Vanilla: It enhances the flavor of the other ingredients.

-- Measure out the quick oats, peanut butter, and vanilla into mixing bowl.
+- Prep – Line a baking sheet with parchment.
+Measure oats, peanut butter, and vanilla into a large bowl (no mixing yet).

 - Set a Timer!
 Boil the chocolate mixture for exactly 1 minute.
 Too short, and the cookies won’t set.
 Too long, and they’ll be hard and crumbly.